 In this new museum training, Jacques leads 5 modules for museum administrators and employees.
-They learned simple, effective tools to create positive experiences for deaf and hard of hearing museum patrons.
+She teaches simple, effective tools to create positive experiences for deaf and hard of hearing museum patrons.

 Access: Beyond mere ADA compliance, a value-add with “cultural bridges”

 First things first: are museums legally required to be accessible for disabled visitors?
 YES!
 The Americans with Disabilities Act requires museums of all sizes and budgets to be accessible to visitors with disabilities.
 Privately operated museums are required under the ADA public accommodations Title III.
 State or local government-run museums are covered under Title II.